ysbaddaden/minitest-js/doc/spec.md

-Another problem is the limited browser support: ECMAScript 5's `Object.defineProperty()` must be natively supported, which means only modern browsers like Node.js, Firefox 4+, Safari 5.1+ or Internet Explorer 10+ are really capable to handle it.
+Another problem is the limited browser support: ECMAScript 5's `Object.defineProperty()` must be natively supported, which means only modern browsers like Node.js, Firefox 12+, Safari 5.1+ or Internet Explorer 10+ are really capable to handle it.

-Internet Explorer 9 is somehow supported by minitest.js but there is at least one bug that forced us to extend `Number.prototype` with methods directly in addition of adding non enumerable properties to `Object.prototype`.
-It shouldn't be a problem, but maybe it has other bugs, that we aren't yet aware of, that would prevent it's correct support.
+Internet Explorer 9 and Firefox 3.6 are somehow supported by minitest.js but there is at least one bug that forced us to extend `Number.prototype` for both and `String.prototype` for Firefox with methods directly in addition of adding non enumerable properties to `Object.prototype`.
+It shouldn't be a problem, but maybe they have other bugs, that we aren't yet aware of, that would prevent their correct support.

 ### Expect Fits Better

-As a personal opinion, I think `expect()` fits JavaScript better than specs, especially when you need a large browser support.
-The previous example, expressed with expect would look like the following:
+As a personal opinion, I think `expect()` fits JavaScript better than specs in you can't live with assertions, especially when you need a large browser support.
+The previous example, expressed with expect would look like the
+following:

 ```javascript
 var rng = range(1, 3);